 The Alta does not have a GPS

 , therefore it is unable to specifically track distance and pace in runs.
-Even with the step counter it does have, it can be overly sensitive and sometimes records more steps than you’ve actually taken.
+Even with the step-counter, it can be overly sensitive and sometimes records more steps than you’ve actually taken.
 There has also been concern about the accuracy of the sleep tracker.
-Some users have experienced the Alta recording sleep time when the wearer was actually awake, or vice versa.
+Some users have experienced the Alta recording sleep time when the wearer was actually awake or vice versa.
 That said, the device is mostly accurate.
-While it might not give the exact time of your run, and does not provide the sort of detailed information (such as pace and heart rate) necessary for an athlete in
+While it might not give the exact time of your run and does not provide the sort of detailed information (such as pace and heart rate) necessary for an athlete in

 training, it does give a strong sense of activity participated in, calories burned, and time slept.

 The Fitbit Alta can connect to Bluetooth 4.0 devices with Android 4.3 and up, and iOS and up.
 They can also connect to many Windows phones.
 To pair, you must download the (free) Fitbit app to your phone and create an account.
 Once you’ve paired your Fitbit and phone

 , they automatically sync whenever in range (20 feet and under).
 You can also sync manually by plugging the Alta into your phone or computer.

 The Alta is designed to sync with the Fitbit app, a clear, easy-to-use interface that offers plenty of information but doesn’t overwhelm you.
 One of the great things about the app is its social aspect: you are able to challenge friends and earn badges, further motivating you in your fitness goals.
 In addition, you can track your weight loss and record your food and water intake.
 The main screen displays each day, and you can click to see your performance over a longer period of time.
 The downside of the app

 is that initial setup can be a challenge, sometimes requiring you to fiddle with the device and restart your phone.